boazbk/tcs/lec_03_computation.md

 >_"If, unwarned by my example, any man shall undertake and shall succeed in constructing an engine embodying in itself the whole of the executive department of mathematical analysis upon different principles or by simpler mechanical means, I have no fear of leaving my reputation in his charge, for he alone will be fully able to appreciate the nature of my efforts and the value of their results."_, Charles Babbage, 1864

+>_"To understand a program you must become both the machine and the program."_, Alan Perlis, 1982

 People have been computing for thousands of years, with aids that include not just  pen and paper, but also abacus, slide rulers, various mechanical devices, and modern electronic computers.
 A priori, the notion of computation seems to be tied to the particular mechanism that you use.